KmTempe/l7feeder_website/README.md

 Edit `src/data/portfolioData.js` to update your personal information, experience, skills, and projects.

+**⚠️ IMPORTANT:** The personal data in `src/data/portfolioData.js` is NOT open source and must NOT be used.
+Replace it with your own information.

 ### Modify Theme

 Customize colors and typography in `src/theme/theme.js`: